 The easiest answer to this complicated question is simple: most of the time, insurance companies won’t pay for CPAP machines if you haven’t met your deductible, meaning you’ll be renting it to begin with and oftentimes, paying much more than what the machine costs.

-Buying online is a lot less expensive, and if you’re going to have to pay out of pocket anyway, most people would prefer to pay less and get a better machine than what the insurance company is willing to provide.
+Buying a CPAP online is a lot less expensive, and if you’re going to have to pay out of pocket anyway, most people would prefer to pay less and get a better machine than what the insurance company is willing to provide.

 Insurance companies also keep track of your nightly therapy usage, and if they don’t feel like you’re using the machine often enough, they’ll ask for you to give it back.
 When you buy a machine online, the online seller doesn’t track or look at your sleep data.
 It’s usually only shared with your physician.
 The online seller also won’t repossess the machine once you’ve bought it.
 It’s yours, no matter how much (or little) you use it.